-Jorge Barro, Ph.D., is a fellow in public finance at the Baker Institute.
-His area of research involves the development of dynamic macroeconomic models for fiscal policy evaluation.
+Jorge Barro, Ph.D., joined the Baker Institute as a fellow in public finance in 2017.
+His primary area of research involves the development of dynamic macroeconomic models for long-run forecasting and fiscal policy evaluation.

-Prior to joining the Baker Institute, Barro was an economist at the University of Pennsylvania’s Wharton Public Policy Initiative, where he led the development of their dynamic macroeconomic model and helped launch the nonpartisan Penn Wharton Budget Model.
-He previously was an assistant professor at Louisiana State University (LSU) where he taught public finance and health care economics, introduction to microeconomics and graduate-level mathematics for economists.
+Prior to joining the Baker Institute, Barro was an economist at the Wharton School of the University of Pennsylvania, where he led the development of a large-scale macroeconomic model and helped found and launch the Penn Wharton Budget Model.
+He was previously an assistant professor at Louisiana State University (LSU), where he taught several undergraduate and graduate courses and developed a macroeconomic model for state and local fiscal policy evaluation.
 Barro also worked for LSU’s Economics & Policy Research Group (formerly the Division of Economic Development) and served as an economist for the Louisiana Department of Revenue.
-His specific research areas include corporate tax policy, state and local taxation, and the design of federal health care financing.

 Barro received a bachelor’s degree in economics with a minor in mathematics from LSU, as well as a master’s and a Ph.D. in economics from The University of Texas at Austin.